This classic longline leather jacket was created for a client who was frustrated with the lack of choice available in

-Feather stitching etc. Hand-stitching is kept to utmost minimum, buttons, some interior tacking.
-Unless a garment calls for a decorative (sometimes functional)hand-stitch like a cordovan lacing – we stay away from it.
+Pad/feather stitching etc., really does not work with leather.
+Generally hand-stitching is kept to an utmost minimum, used for buttons, interior tacking and the like.
+Unless a garment calls for a decorative (sometimes functional) hand-stitch like a cordovan lacing – we stay away from it.

-Along the course of construction in a piece like this, that has no topstitching, there is lots (and Lots) of very careful pressing and glueing.
+Along the course of construction of a piece like this Longline leather jacket, which has no topstitching, there is lots (and Lots) of very careful pressing and gluing.
 Leather cannot be pressed like fabric, and some leathers cannot be pressed at all – the other thing that is missing is steam – which is used constantly in traditional tailoring.
 Steam cannot come near the vast majority of leathers.
 It will ruin them!
 So every leather is tested first with regards to what treatment it can take.

-Glueing, it goes without saying is done really carefully – since with the lining halfway in throughout most of the construction, any errant glue will be a disaster if it gets on the silk.
+Gluing, has to be done really carefully – since with the lining halfway in throughout most of the construction, any errant glue becomes a disaster if it gets on the silk.
 Wherever possible I’ll use film-tape, but it’s not good for everything.
-I avoid any “permanent” glues when working on garments.
-Then theres also plenty of pounding and braying.
+I also avoid any “permanent” glues when working on garments.
+Then there’s also plenty of pounding and braying.
 (A brayer is a heavy weighted roller used to make sure seams are smooth) A tailored leather jacket goes through great deal of handling and the last thing you want, is for all the handling to show!